gneu42/Triple-Decky/README.md

   * Make sure your **printer is well tuned**, especially the first layer height.
 If it is too thick, the brake (trap) will be too thick and will not move freely inside the filament path.
   * All STL were tested OK with ABS and ABS+
   * Use voron standard print profile ( I use Andew Ellis ABS print profile).
+  * **The hinged parts are the trickiest.** Make a test with one set of parts to see if they fit together freely.
+Some users have reported that decreasing the "extrusion multiplier" by a few %, makes the parts go together much better.
   * The 3 main parts are fitting together using a kind of hinge.
 They should fit together without filing and with a little bit of play.
   * For unknown reason, Super Slicer and Prusa slicer reports 6 open edges on the filament path STL. **DO NOT try to fix it**, otherwise you will have support that are filled up with infill and more than one perimeter thick.
   * Make sure you have "Thin wall" enable, otherwise you won't have supports.
 Set also the speed for thin wall around 50% of the external perimeter speed.